hr21don/Google-Keep-Clone/README.md

 ## Additional Functionality || Delete UseCase

-Keeper V1 offeres delete functionality to allow the user to remove a note from the app through the use of the 'delete button' as shown below.
+Keeper V1 offers delete functionality to allow the user to remove a note from the app through the use of the 'delete button' as shown below.

 ## Delete UseCase